Auto Technology - Career Resources

 The State of Michigan requires all technicians who repair motor vehicles for compensation in any category of major repair to be certified by the State of Michigan.
 Anyone who wishes to be certified can take the certification tests at a Secretary of State Branch Office.
 For additional information on technician testing and to find a branch office near you visit the Michigan Secretary of State.

 Every spring The Tech Center students' have the opportunity to take two of the state tests.

 Automotive Service Excellence (ASE) is an organization that works to improve the quality of vehicle repair and service by testing and certifying automotive professionals.
 Technicians take the ASE test to set themselves apart from others in the field of automotive repair.
 The tests are difficult to pass and are often linked to pay increases for the technicians who successfully pass the tests.

-For more information on the benefits of ASE certification visit the ASE website here .
+For more information on the benefits of ASE certification visit the ASE website.

 There are many schools that offer post secondary training to those who wish to work in the automotive field.
-Some of the most popular schools for our students include: Grand Rapids Community College, Lincoln Technical College, University of Northwestern Ohio and Ferris State University.
+Some of the most popular schools for our students include: Grand Rapids Community College, University of Northwestern Ohio and Ferris State University.

 Students can earn college credit with numerous post-secondary schools by successfully completing automotive technology classes at The Tech Center.
-To see a list of the schools with which we articulate and their requirements, click here .
+Visit the College Credt page to see a list of schools and their requirements.